5T33Z0/OC-Little-Translated/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 ### Bluetooth Firmware

-- In IORegistryExplorer, locate the entry `InteBluetoothFirmware`
+- In IORegistryExplorer, locate the entry `IntelBluetoothFirmware`
 - Check the entry for `fw_name`
 - Take note of the value:<br>![btfirmware](https://github.com/user-attachments/assets/d2395b61-7a11-4494-97ec-439c26de2962)